Bondage Rope Tying 101

 1. Overlooking Safety Basics

-Excitement can often overshadow the need for safety, which is crucial.
+Excitement can often overshadow the crucial need for safety.
 Before diving into the world of knots, familiarize yourself with the risks involved and strategies to mitigate them.

-Enroll in courses or workshops from credible instructors who prioritize safety in their teachings.
+Enroll in courses or workshops from credible instructors prioritizing safety in their teachings.

 2. Neglecting Rope Handling Skills

 Mastery of rope goes beyond memorizing knots.
 Handling the rope efficiently is equally vital.
-Take time to learn how to maneuver and control the rope, minimizing any chance of unpleasant incidents, like causing a rope burn or accidentally hitting your partner with loose rope ends.
+Please learn how to maneuver and control the rope and avoid unpleasant incidents, like causing a rope burn or accidentally hitting your partner with loose rope ends.

 3. Using Inappropriate Rope Types